wiris/santoku/README.md

 ### Creating a PR

 Create a pull request (PR) to propose and collaborate on changes to the project.
-These changes MUST BE proposed in a branch, which ensures that the default branch only contains finished and approved work.
+These changes MUST BE proposed in a branch, which ensures that the main branch only contains finished and approved work.

 Be sure to run tests locally before commiting your changes.